amirbawab/image_recognition/Readme.md

 ```
 image2images -i <preprocessed-input> \
         -a binary \
-        -a detect \
         -a clean \
         -a align \
         -d
 ```
-Note: To generate JPG images instead of displaying them, replace the `-d` flag with `-o <output-dir>` in order to store the files on disk.
-To store images in CSV format, add the `-m` flag.
+Note: To generate PNG images instead of displaying them, replace the `-d` flag with `-o <output-dir>` in order to store the files on disk.
+To store images in separate OCV files, add the `-m` flag.
+To store images in a single OCV file, add the `-M` flag.

 #### Display permutations of the manipulated images
 ```
 image2images -i <preprocessed-input> \
         -a binary \
-        -a detect \
         -a clean \
         -a permutation \
         -d
 ```
-Note: To generate JPG images instead of displaying them, replace the `-d` flag with `-o <output-dir>` in order to store the files on disk.
-To store images in CSV format, add the `-m` flag.
+Note: To generate PNG images instead of displaying them, replace the `-d` flag with `-o <output-dir>` in order to store the files on disk.
+To store images in separate OCV files, add the `-m` flag.
+To store images in a single OCV file, add the `-M` flag.

 #### Display each detected element on a new image
 ```
 image2images -i <preprocessed-input> \
         -a binary \
-        -a detect \
         -a clean \
         -a split \
         -d
 ```
-Note: To generate JPG images instead of displaying them, replace the `-d` flag with `-o <output-dir>` in order to store the files on disk.
-To store images in CSV format, add the `-m` flag.
+Note: To generate PNG images instead of displaying them, replace the `-d` flag with `-o <output-dir>` in order to store the files on disk.
+To store images in separate OCV files, add the `-m` flag.
+To store images in a single OCV file, add the `-M` flag.